zdaryl1209/LOQUS/README.md

 This will give you a random string of characters which you can use to fill in either of the two secrets.
 Repeat the process again to fill in the remaining one.

-The solution was tested using ThunderClient ( using npm run 'dev' [for nodemon] )
+The solution was tested using ThunderClient ( using npm run dev [for nodemon] )